Icy Health

 The human nervous system is a highly specialized and complex network that controls the brain or spinal cord and connects them.
 The nervous system coordinates actions and sensory information by transmitting signals to and from different body parts.

 So, the question is, what are neurological disorders?
-When there is some disturbance within this part of the nervous system, it can cause neurological disorders or diseases.
+Simply put, when there is some disturbance within this part of the nervous system, it can cause neurological disorders1 or diseases.

 Neurological disorders are medically defined as disorders or diseases that affect the human body and nervous system, including nerves throughout the body, brain, and spinal cord.